 By Carolyn Siegfried, Executive Director, Pedrozzi Foundation

 The Mario Geranium was a gift from Eric Uranga, Assistant Community Development Director at the City of Livermore.
 Eric nurtured a geranium clipping from Mario Pedrozzi’s prized garden which grew to huge geranium in Eric’s yard.
 Mario’s home, garden and other adjacent property he owned are now the site of the Chestnut Square Intergenerational Housing development in Livermore.
-Eric presented the Foundation with the Mario Geranium during the grand opening ceremony for the Chestnut Square Senior Housing.
+Eric presented the Foundation with the Mario Geranium during the grand opening ceremony for the Chestnut Square Senior Housing on February 27, 2020.